What Types of Employer Retirement Accounts Are Divided in Connecticut Divorces?

 - Defined Contribution Plans

 - Defined Benefit Plans (Pensions)

 A defined contribution plan is an employer-sponsored plan that generally requires you to put in your own money.

 Common defined contribution plans include 401(k) Plans, 401(b) Plans, and Profit Sharing Plans.
 Usually, both employer and employee both make contributions to an account.
 When an employee leaves the company or retires he or she has the option to withdraw the entire balance (typically via a rollover to an IRA or a new employer’s plan).

 Valuing a Defined Contribution Plan in a Divorce

 During the divorce, defined contribution plans are relatively easy to value because the value is the current account balance as of a certain date.
 The nuance is usually in deciding what date to use.
-The value of a defined contribution plan may fluctuate dramatically after a couple separates but before they divorce, especially depending on how it’s invested and market conditions.
+A defined contribution plan’s value may fluctuate dramatically after a couple separates but before they divorce.
+This is especially true depending on market conditions and how they’ve invested it.

 Defined Benefit Plans (Most Commonly Pensions)